Collaborative causal inference on distributed data: Method

 where $\widetilde{X}_k^\text{anc} = [\widetilde{X}_{k,1}^\text{anc}, \widetilde{X}_{k,2}^\text{anc}, \dots, \widetilde{X}_{k,d}^\text{anc}]$ and $\check{m}$ is the dimension of collaborative representations (lines 7--9 of Alg. \ref{alg-ps-cd}).
 Assuming $g_k$ is a linear function, we have the collaborative representation for $k$ as

 where $\widetilde{X}_{k} = [ \widetilde{X}_{k,1}, \widetilde{X}_{k,2}, \dots, \widetilde{X}_{k,d} ]$ and $G_k$ is the matrix representation of $g_k$ (line 10 of Alg. \ref{alg-ps-cd}).
 Let

-be a low-rank approximation based on singular value decomposition of the matrix combining $\widetilde{X}_k^\text{anc}$, where $\Sigma_1 \in \mathbb{R}^{\check{m} \times \check{m}}$ is a diagonal matrix whose diagonal entries are the larger parts of the singular values and $U_1$ and $V_1$ are column orthogonal matrices, whose columns are the corresponding left and right singular vectors, respectively.
+be a low-rank approximation based on singular value decomposition of the matrix combining $\widetilde{X}_k^\text{anc}$, where $\Sigma_1 \in \mathbb{R}^{\check{m} \times \check{m}}$ is a diagonal matrix whose diagonal entries are the larger parts of the singular values and $U_1$ and $V_1$ are column orthogonal matrices whose columns are the corresponding left and right singular vectors, respectively.
 Matrix $G_k$ is then computed as

-where $\dagger$ denotes the Moore-Penrose inverse.
+where $\dagger$ denotes the Moore--Penrose inverse.
 Then, the collaborative representations are given by \footnote{ \cite{imakura2021interpretable} uses the hat for collaborative representations as $\hat{X}$.
 However, because the hat is used to denote an estimated value in statistics, we use the check to avoid confusion. }